 Initially, Umit considered a career in the sports industry, but after completing his degree in Sport and Exercise Science, he struggled to find his place in the world.

-While he had always been interested in computers, it wasn’t until he discovered the Movement to Work Get into Digital programme in July 2016 that Umit began to think about a career in technology.
+While he had always been interested in computers, it wasn’t until he discovered the Movement to Work Get into Digital programme that Umit began to think about a career in technology.
 The two-week Get into Digital programme opened his eyes to the potential of a tech-based career, and improved Umit’s self-confidence and belief in his own abilities.
 This is something Umit had battled with throughout his whole life, as he would often attribute success to good luck rather than his own hard work and determination.

 Following his completion of the Get into Digital programme, Umit unfortunately learned he had just missed the recruitment window for the Accenture Apprentice Programme.
 He was advised to continue improving his computer skills, work on his confidence and communication skills, and apply for the programme in a year’s time.
 He immediately enrolled in a Computing course at Newcastle College, enthusiastically throwing himself into his studies.
 Umit also stayed in touch with people he had met during the Get into Digital programme, including Accenture staff, updating them with his progress and the status of his apprenticeship application.